Corona Update: Please note shipping can take longer than usual. Check your local postal service for updates!

 Shipping parcels, domestic or international, can be a fickle sometimes.
-Postnl gives indication of workdays when they expect to deliver.
-Excuses (and sometimes valid reasons) to be late can be human caused delays (strike, war, accident and so on) and natural caused delays (bad weather, dinosaur attack, kitten rescue and so on).
+PostNL gives indication of workdays when they expect to deliver.
+Excuses (and sometimes valid reasons) to be late can be human caused delays (strike, war, accident, pandemic and so on) and natural caused delays (bad weather, dinosaur attack, kitten rescue and so on).
 I do not have the power to stop a strike from my workshop in the UK for example, just to have my parcel delivered.

 Another thing is customs.
 Not only can they charge you for importing goods (please check yourself if they do, I’m not responsible for this), they can sit on your parcel for weeks.
 They are specialized in ruining Christmas, Comic Cons and Birthdays.
 They have the right to do so and your parcel is in limbo for a while.
 I have no authority in limbo, no matter what everybody says about me.

 When is it lost?

 A parcel is considered as lost at 30 days (domestic) or 6 weeks (international).
 This is when we file a report on a missing parcel.
-Postnl will search for the parcel (this can take a few months) and if they don’t find it, I’ll get the money back (shipping costs and parcel value).
+Postnl will search for the parcel (this can take a few months) and if they don’t find it, I’ll get the shipping costs back (and parcel value if it was insured).
 This is why I will ask you to wait to ask for refunds right away or poke etsy for a refund.
 As long as I don’t get the refund from PostNL, I can’t pay you back.
 There might be a chance they find it and deliver.
-I always ship insured.
-These parcels tend not to get lost often.
+Insured parcels tend not to get lost often.

 It sometimes happens a package is returned to me due to failing to deliver or refusing to accept.
 Reasons mostly are a faulty address, not willing to pay customs or just not able to deliver (not home and nobody is picking it up).
 They call this an abandoned package.
 These are returned to me (and can take months).

 Once I get these packages back, I will issue a refund

 – MINUS shipping costs I made (check postnl.nl for rates, they are higher then what I charge)